Different types of fillings

 All of these do the same job which is helping to protect your teeth.
 However they may also have disadvantages.

-If yes then it would be useful to look for the advantages for each different filling and then you can book a consultation with a dentist.
+If yes, then it would be useful to look for the advantages for each different type of filling.
+You can then book a consultation with a cosmetic dentist.

 Dental amalgam (silver fillings) came into use in 1830.
 Dental amalgam is a metal alloy consisting of approximately 50% mercury, 40% silver and the remaining 10% is a combination of tin, copper and zinc.